THE FIRST STEP TO

-Complete a symptoms screening questionnaire for your telehealth provider to review, and order your trio-smart sample collection kit with glucose to be shipped to your home.
+Complete a symptoms screening questionnaire for a healthcare professional to review, and order your trio-smart sample collection kit with glucose to be shipped to your home.

 Collect your breath samples in the comfort of your own home using the materials included in the kit, and follow along with a step-by-step instructional video here.

 Your trio-smart results will be emailed directly to you.
-You will also receive instructions to schedule a free phone consultation with your telehealth provider to ensure you have a clear understanding of your trio-smart results.
+You will also receive instructions to schedule a complimentary results interpretation appointment to ensure you have a clear understanding of your trio-smart results.